SakshiTaparia/Denoising-and-Deblurring/README.md

-# Denoising-and-Deblurring
+# Denoising and Deblurring

-This assignment contains implementations of various methods for de-noising and de-blurring standard as well as real world images.
+This assignment contains implementations of various de-noising and de-blurring techniques, tested on standard as well as real world images.